-What Is A Soft Credit Check And Does It Affect Your Credit?
+Soft Credit Check: Does It Affect Your Credit?

 A soft credit check can even occur without you being aware of it.
-Those prequalified credit card offers you get in the mail?
-Those companies did a soft credit check to prescreen your eligibility.
+Take, for example, those prequalified credit card offers you get in the mail.
+The companies sending them did a soft credit check to prescreen your eligibility.

 Other instances of a soft credit check can include renting an apartment or opening a bank account.
-Getting a look at how you manage your money can prove reliability and bring peace of mind to an employer, landlord or creditor.
+Getting a look at how you manage your money can bring peace of mind to an employer, landlord or creditor.

 A soft credit check won’t reveal personal information like your birth date, age or marital status.
-You can also rest easy knowing it won’t reveal any of your account numbers or your credit score, either.
+It won’t reveal any of your account numbers or your credit score, either.

 Who Can Do A Soft Credit Check?

-Since credit card companies can do a soft pull without your consent, you may wonder just who else is allowed to do this.
-A soft credit check is rarely done without a good reason for doing so, though, or done by just anybody off the street.
+When a credit card company runs a soft credit pull without your consent, you may wonder just who else can do this.
+While a hard inquiry is never allowed without your consent, your consent isn’t needed for a soft credit check.
+However, a soft credit check is rarely done without a good reason, and not just anybody will do this pull.

 The following individuals and institutions may perform or ask permission to do a soft credit check: